-The single supplement for the tour is \$350.
+The single supplement for the tour is \$450.
+Singles are limited at Camana.
 If you do not have a roommate but wish to share, we will try to pair you with a roommate from the tour; but if none is available, you will be billed for the single supplement.
 Our tour fees are based on double occupancy; one-half the cost of a double room is priced into the tour fee.
 The single supplement is calculated by taking the actual cost of a single room and subtracting one-half the cost of a double room (plus any applicable taxes).